kraniasorestis/dump/README.md

 # DUMP
-DUMP stands for DUMP of Unbelievably Mediocre Passwords
+DUMP is yet another recursive acronym and stands for a DUMP of Unbelievably Mediocre Passwords

 cupp clone program, tailored specifically for penetration testing in greece